cwendorf/DEVISE/README.md

 ### Overview

 `DEVISE` is a companion package for working with other statistical packages.
-Where other packages provide high-accuracy confidence intervals for a wide variety of statistics, `DEVISE` handles the pre-processing of data and post-processing of results into more accessible and readable formats such as summary tables and comparison plots.
+Where other packages provide high-accuracy confidence intervals for a wide variety of statistics, `DEVISE` handles the pre-processing of data (extraction of data, calculation of descriptives) and post-processing of results into more accessible and readable formats (such as summary tables and comparison plots).

 ### Installation